atet/git/README.md

 Issue | Solution
 --- | ---
-GitHub won't let me push a large file | GitHub will not allow a single file to be larger than 100 MB unless you enable [LFS](https://git-lfs.github.com/)
+GitHub won't let me push a large file I've added and committed | GitHub will not allow a single file to be larger than 100 MB unless you enable [LFS](https://git-lfs.github.com/)
 I erased a large file but GitHub still thinks it's in my repos | Even if you remove the file, once commited, it exists in your Git history.
 Follow these instructions to `reset` the `HEAD`: https://stackoverflow.com/a/54846502<br><br>`$ git status`<br>`$ git reset HEAD~<HOWEVER MANY COMMITS YOU ARE AHEAD>`<br>`$ git add . && git commit -m "" && git push -u origin master`
+GitHub is showing that my commits are "unverified" | Make sure you set up commit signature verification: https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification
+I have a subdirectory that I'd like to "split" out to its own new repository, how can I do it? | You can "subtree split": https://medium.com/@jeevansathisocial/extract-subdirectory-from-git-repository-without-losing-history-3de8aed359a4
+I made an error in my commit message, can I go back and edit it? | Yes, if it's the immediate previous commit:<br><br>`$ git commit --amend`<br>`<MAKE EDITS IN FILE, SAVE, AND EXIT>`<br>`$ git push -f`

 [Back to Top](#table-of-contents)